mobify/workshop--adaptivejs-site/README.md

     The `postProcess` function executes after all the elements for the view are selected, so we can grab one of those elements and make a few changes to it.
 The base view contains its own `postProcess` function that makes a few global changes.
 In order to keep these changes, call the `postProcess` for the base.
 More information on the `postProcess` function can be found in the [Views](http://docs.mobify.com/v1.0/docs/views/#c-view-postprocess) guide.

-3. Inside the `postProcess` function, at the top of the function, store the `context.listing` object in a `context` variable.
+3. Inside the `postProcess` function, at the top of the function, store the `context` object (which includes a property called `listing`) in the local `context` variable.

     ```javascript
     context = BaseView.postProcess(context);